 Shower immediately or as soon as possible after sweating.
 Sweat contains lactic acid, iron, zinc, copper, calcium and magnesium, and they are all on your skin and they leave this residue that contributes to inflammation and skin irritation.
 Rinse off to avoid a flare-up and remember to use lukewarm water and don’t rub your skin.

 Moisturize right after you shower to lock in the moisture.
 Coconut oil is great for this.

-Hit the beach and not the pool to avoid chlorine.
+Hit the beach instead of the pool when possible, to avoid chlorine.
 Pool water is generally loaded with harsh chemicals like chlorine, which can dry out and irritate the skin.
 The ocean on the other hand is chemical-free in addition to having anti-inflammatory, antiseptic properties that can actually soothe eczema affected skin.

 Invest in a humidifier.
 Air conditioners and heaters can create a dry environment which can trigger an eczema flare-up.
 A humidifier is an excellent way to bring a little bit of moisture into the air.
 As a bonus tip, add a few drops of your favorite essential oils into your humidifier.
 It’s a great way to infuse the room with great cleaning sense like lavender and rose, whichever oil that you love to use.

 Leave your skin alone.
 Don’t itch and don’t scratch.
 Try to sooth it instead.
 Itching caused by eczema can be very tempting and satisfying in the moment to scratch or peel.
 However, scratching has been found to lead to complications because it can cause wounds or open cracks that allow bacteria in.
 This sometimes causes infections especially if the immune system is already weakened.
 It’s safer to try and leave the skin alone while you treat the underlying cause of eczema.
 Applying a natural moisturizer or cool compress can help you keep from picking at it.